sergiofigueras/belchior-language/README.md

 - Tests are all 1st class citizens.
 - Fully immutable, side-effects free.
 - No static methods.
-- No classes.
+- Blocks and behaviors instead of classes and methods.
-- No inheritance.
+- Extensibility instead of inheritance.
 - Null is not allowed.
 - No global variables.
 - No reflection.